Frequently Asked Questions

 Can I remove the canister if it is not empty?
 What can happen?

 There is no self sealing valve on the canister of oxygen, so once plugged into the Wine Grenade device, it should not be removed.
-There is no danger in removing a canister, but the canister will empty itself completely if removed.
+Please refer to the instruction manual if you need to remove a partially-filled oxygen canister.

 Can I hook the Wine Grenade to the oxygen tank I already use in the winery?